theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/general-settings.md

 #### Keywords
 One or more keywords (Tags) can be set to an extraction.
 Keywords can be entered directly in the keyword field.
 Within the Designer you can use these keywords to filter extractions.

+{:.box-tip}
+**Tip:** To add keywords to multiple extractions at once, select the extractions in the main window of the Designer.
+Via right-click + **Add/Remove keywords** the window "Add/Remove Keywords To/From Multiple Extractions" opens.

 ### Primary Key Tab
 Table extractions inherit the primary keys from SAP.
 Other objects such as SAP Query, BW Cube etc. require manual setting of the primary keys.